sleepingkingstudios/bronze/DEVELOPMENT.md

     - full word converts to shorthand: __not_equal(_to) => :ne
   - #order
   - #includes
+- Repository
+  - #collections
-- Repository#except, #only - returns a copy of the repository that only has the given collections.
+  - #except, #only - returns a copy of the repository that only has the given collections.
 - Scope |

   ActivatedScope.new(params).call(query)